 In a similar fashion to June, September is another of my favourite months to spend in Greece.
 The temperatures are cooling off slightly, and there's an almost audible sigh of relief as the peak tourist crowds thin out.

-Crete weather September
+Weather in Crete in September

 The Crete weather in September is very similar to June, only that the sea temperatures are still warm as they haven't cooled down yet.